 The next procedure depends on what recipe you’re following.
 As long as you stick to the basics, you should be okay.

 Remember to use indirect heat for cooking baby back ribs.
 Using direct heat can cause uneven cooking.
-Also, add your sauce when you are almost done cooking.
+Also, don’t forget to add burnt ends bbq sauce when you are almost done cooking.
 Also, keep an eye out for undercooked ribs.